-Finding teaching resources can be time consuming, but in this post, I share my favorite literacy websites to save YOU some time.
+Literacy websites can really help teacher with finding teaching resources and more.
+It can be time consuming to search, but in this post, I share my favorite literacy websites to save YOU some time.
 These sites offer a plethora of materials students can use in the classroom and at home.
 In fact, you might even share these with your parents.

 Literacy Websites for Printables

 Florida Center for Reading Research

 The first site I want you to know about was one shared with me during my reading program.
 It’s perfect for small group lessons and tutoring.
 If you visit the section for educators and navigate to your grade level you will find many lessons and manipulatives to print and take to your students for *free*.

 The number two website is perfect for articles to match your content areas as well as other literacy skills.
 It includes paired text, novel studies, and a large number of leveled articles with comprehension questions.
 Sometimes students need a second or third “dose” of content information, so check it out for informational text tied to your content.